BingoBois/FinalReport/README.md

 ## 2.1.
 Hand-over

 Documentation from the developers felt like the minimum required information, compared to what the operators [delivered to the operators of their project](https://docs.google.com/document/d/1js5Vx5Y_EBHAWZZGPYC5kW4LwCBrb_e1Qx2xlP_ZxnI/edit#).
 The documentation provided the operators with information on how to run the project locally, details regarding some of the technologies being used and database schema design.
-The operators really missed a overview of the projects API's, as well as access to some of the services that the developers used, like AWS and Mlab.
+The operators really missed an overview of the projects API's, as well as access to some of the services that the developers used, like AWS and mLab.

 Combined with the fact that the developers had opted to keep the entire project within one repo and not split it up into multiple ones, made it difficult and confusing in the beginning to get a grasp of the projects structure.

 The operators ended up spending a lot of time in the first few days manually testing the backend and frontend, as well as going through all the code that had been committed to the repository.
-This was done to help the operators get an complete overview and deeper insight into the projects current state and what needed to be done.
-To the developers credit, they had written a couple of issues on the Github repo, which helped the operators getting an overview of the projects status and maintaining it.
+This was done to help the operators get a complete overview and deeper insight into the projects current state and what needed to be done.
+To the developers' credit, they had written a couple of issues on the GitHub repo, which helped the operators getting an overview of the projects status and maintaining it.

 ##